menickname/waafle/README.md

 Last updated on Sept 23 2014.

-Authors: Tiffany Hsu and Eric Franzosa
+Authors: Tiffany Hsu and Eric A. Franzosa

 Huttenhower Lab, Harvard School of Public Health, Boston, MA